-- Eye mask.
+- Eye mask for sleep.
 Particularly useful for when you’re flying during the day, or when they insist on turning the cabin lights on for a meal you didn’t even want.

 - You might not fancy the on-board food, or you might just get peckish between meals.
 Bring treats, but don’t forget the healthy stuff too.

 - Leave the bad quality, single use ones alone, and bring your own.
 Noise cancelling is ideal, but good earphones will do to shut out the engine noise and the guffaws of that bunch of lads off on a booze cruise sitting in the row behind you.